-Suicide is the tenth leading cause of death in the United States, and the overall suicide rate has been trending upwards for several decades.11 Despite universal health care providing greater access to diagnosis and treatment of mental health disorders, the military has also noted increased suicides, with just under 500 troops dying by suicide in 201912 and a reported 20% increase in suicides during the first three quarters of 2020.13 COVID-19 is thought to be adding increased stress to an already strained force,14 and rates of suicidal ideation during COVID-19 are higher among youth15 than other civilian populations.
-To meet both existing need and increasing stress levels from the pandemic, timely access to quality mental health care has been identified as an area of need across the DoD,16 yet just over half (51%) of active-duty family respondents with one or more children under the age of 18 indicated that they were able to access high-quality mental health care for their child.
+Suicide is the tenth leading cause of death in the United States, and the overall suicide rate has been trending upwards for several decades.
+Despite universal health care providing greater access to diagnosis and treatment of mental health disorders, the military has also noted increased suicides, with just under 500 troops dying by suicide in 201912 and a reported 20% increase in suicides during the first three quarters of 2020.
+COVID-19 is thought to be adding increased stress to an already strained force, and rates of suicidal ideation during COVID-19 are higher among youth than other civilian populations.
+To meet both existing need and increasing stress levels from the pandemic, timely access to quality mental health care has been identified as an area of need across the DoD, of yet just over half (51%) of active-duty family respondents with one or more children under the age of 18 indicated that they were able to access high-quality mental health care for their child.

-Respondents Reporting Suicidal Thoughts During Past 12 Months

-Active-Duty Service Active-Duty Active-Duty Recently Transitioned
+Respondents Reporting Suicidal Thoughts During Past 12 Months Active-Duty Service Members Active-Duty Spouses Active-Duty Children Recently Transitioned Veterans 4% 4% 6% 11%

-Members Spouses Children Veterans

-4% 4% 6% 11%

-6% of active-duty family member respondents with children reported that their child had expressed suicidal thoughts
+^{6%} of active-duty family member respondents with children reported that their child had expressed suicidal thoughts

-Separated from service less than 3 years prior to survey fielding
+^{} Separated from service less than 3 years prior to survey fielding